mapaction/ocha-humanitarian-icons-for-gis/documentation/how-to-install-the-humanitarian-icons-in-arcgis-pro-2-5.md

-# How to install in ArcMap 10.6
+# How to install the humanitrian icons in ArcGIS Pro 2.5
-The following instructions will take you through installing the icons to use in ArcMap 10.6.
+The following instructions will take you through installing the icons to use in ArcGIS Pro 2.5.

 ## You will need
 * The humanitarian font